jethrokuan/braindump/content/zettels/software_engineering.md

    mechanism, and the logger has different levels: SEVERE, INFO, WARNING etc.

-#### Build automation {#build-automation}
+-    Build automation

     1. Gradle
         -   Automates tasks such as:
             -   Running tests
             -   Manage library dependencies
             -   Analyse code for style compliance

         -   Gradle configuration is defined in build script build.gradle
         -   Gradle commands are run in gradlew (wrapper) which runs the following commands by default:
             -   clean
             -   headless
             -   allTests
             -   coverage

         -   Dependencies are updated automatically by other relevant Gradle tasks

-#### Continuous Integration (CI) {#continuous-integration-ci}
+-    Continuous Integration (CI)

     1. Integration, building and testing happens automatically after code change
     2. Travis CI
     3. Continuous Deployment (CD) - Changes are integreated, and deployed to end-users at the same time (e.g. Travis)

 ### Defensive Programming {#defensive-programming}